Lamotrigine: Brand names

 Lamotrigine is sold under the original brand name Lamictal and it is available in generic form under many brand names worldwide.

+Lamotrigine is also available in 5-week starter "convenience packs" to help patients with the graduated dosing schedule.

 Regulatory advisory in 2021

 In March 2021, the United States Food and Drug Administration (FDA) issued a warning regarding the potential for cardiac arrhythmias in people with pre-existing structural or conduction heart defects.
 The warning provoked consternation and controversy within the professional community.
-An in-vitro study conducted in 2011 predicted Class IB antiarrhythmic activity at therapeutic concentrations of lamotrigine, due to its sodium channel-blocking activity.
+An in vitro study conducted in 2011 predicted Class IB antiarrhythmic activity at therapeutic concentrations of lamotrigine, due to its sodium channel-blocking activity.
 Thus, lamotrigine use in at-risk populations could prolong the QRS interval on the electrocardiogram, and increase the risk of arrhythmias and sudden death.
-No references to human studies or postmarket data in at-risk populations (i,e, people with structural heart disease) were cited to support the warning.
+No references to human studies or postmarket data in at-risk populations (i.e., people with structural heart disease) were cited to support the warning.
 A study in dogs is mentioned in the prescribing information brochure by the manufacturer.
-A rapid systematic review concluded that "there is insufficient evidence to support or refute that lamotrigine is associated with sudden death or electrocardiogram changes….”
+A rapid systematic review concluded that "there is insufficient evidence to support or refute that lamotrigine is associated with sudden death or electrocardiogram changes..."
 The FDA has recommended that further studies are conducted with lamotrigine and other sodium-channel blocking antiseizure medications.

+In March 2023, an FDA Adverse Event Reporting System analysis demonstrated signals of cardiac arrest, but not of tachyarrhythmia or bradyarrhythmia nor their clinical manifestation as fainting in lamotrigine.
+The study stratified the epileptic and psychiatric indications, explaining that the nature of the signal for cardiac arrest seems to be confounded by the psychiatric indication, which included 2.5 times more concomitant medications with cardiac adverse events, such as QT-prolonging drugs.
+Additionally, a 1.5-fold greater reports on overdose and suicide attempts was recorded in the psychiatric reports.
+Although lamotrigine blocks the cardiac sodium channels at therapeutically relevant concentrations, owing to its short-fast kinetics at the channel level, this blockage did not translate into a disproportional signal in this study.

+Research

+Though lamotrigine has been used to treat seizures in infants, as of 2023, its effectiveness in this age group has been evaluated in only one study.
+Adverse effects were rarely severe enough for the medication to be discontinued in this age group, however, its effectiveness in reducing seizures was inconclusive.